Phil Connolly: Political career

 Connolly was an agitator against the leadership of Walter Nash during Labour's spell in opposition in the 1950s.
 He was one of the main instigators of the challenge to Nash in June 1954, which was unsuccessful.
 As a result, Connolly together with Bill Anderton and Arnold Nordmeyer were called before Labour's National Executive and given warnings about the threat of divisiveness to the party.

 He was later appointed a Cabinet Minister by Walter Nash, and was Minister of Defence and from 12 December 1957 to 12 December 1960 in the Second Labour Government.
 He also was the Minister responsible for Police and War Pensions.
 He fulfilled an election pledge by government and abolished compulsory military training, despite strenuous opposition from the opposition National Party, the Returned Servicemen's Association and the Chief of the General Staff General Stephen Weir.
 For a short period in 1959 he was also acting Minister for Social Security where he announced increased welfare payments.

 He returned to local-body politics after exiting Parliament.
-Initially Connolly was set to be Labour's mayoral candidate in Dunedin for the 1965 local-body elections, but was forced to withdraw on grounds of ill-health.
+Initially Connolly was set to be Labour's mayoral candidate in Dunedin for the 1962 local-body elections, but was forced to withdraw on grounds of ill-health.
 Connolly was sure he would have won had he been able to stand, a feeling which was reinforced after his comparatively inexperienced replacement as Labour candidate, councillor Russell Calvert came very close to winning against the incumbent Stuart Sidey.
 In 1965 he was elected once again to the Otago Harbour Board where he "topped the poll", receiving more votes than any other candidate.
 In 1968 he was elected to the Dunedin City Council.
 He served on both bodies until his death.

 Later life

-In 1970, Connolly was offered a knighthood, though declined.
-He died suddenly at his Dunedin home on 13 February 1970, aged 70.
+In 1970, Connolly was offered a knighthood in the Queen's Birthday Honours list.
+Before the honour could be conferred, he died suddenly at his Dunedin home, on 13 February 1970, aged 70.